castor-data-binding/castor/src/site/markdown/support/contributing.md

 reply within a day then you can assume the coast is clear.

-*Test before you commit*: Before committing any changes run the test cases (ideally both XML and JDO) to make sure nothing is broken.
+*Test before you commit*: Before committing any changes run the test cases to make sure nothing is broken.

 *Commit all at once*: If the change involves more than a single file, make sure you commit all the changes together.
 A partially committed feature